 - 3 teaspoons brown sugar

-In a large bowl place the ground meat and add the chopped onion, egg, salt and pepper, milk and oats.
+- In a large bowl, place the ground meat and add the chopped onion, eggs, salt and ground black pepper, garlic and onion powder, milk, and oats.

 - Put the mixture into a greased loaf pan.
 Set aside.